olalonde/phemex-puzzle/CLUES.md

 - Capitalization of words in puzzle matters.
 - 27-digit number is not necessarily a prime.
 - Max's birthday, username, etc. are not relevant.
+- Only Max knows the private key but both Jack and Cecilia (chief marketing) know the method.

 ## Official articles